infinum/rails-handbook/Databases/SQL/Tips & Tricks.md

 ## VIEWs

-Database `VIEW` is a pretty useful SQL mechanism.
+A database `VIEW` is a pretty useful SQL mechanism.
 You can use it for:

-  * hiding complexity of queries
+  * hiding the complexity of queries
   * reducing complexity by naming a part of the complex query
-  * exposing data subset to the outer world
+  * exposing a data subset to the outer world

 Plain `VIEW` contains only a definition - that means the query would be executed each time you fetch data from the view.